AnalyticalLearner/StoneLeaf/README.md

 To share your Stoneleaf instance:

-- Host publicly via HTTP or gopher
+- Host publicly via HTTP(s) or gopher.
-- Offer `.zip` archives for download
+- Offer `.zip` archives for download.
-- Create magnet links to share archives
+- Create magnet links to share archives.
-- Support `wget`, `curl`, or `httrack` for retrieval

 **Stoneleaf is designed for duplication.**

 ---

 ## 📁 Examples

-Coming soon: the `examples/` folder will contain:

-- Sample index HTML file
-- Example Gophermap
-- Text article template
-- Screenshot of `lynx` browsing a Stoneleaf library
+These files are in the `examples` directory.

+- **directory.structure.ods**: This is a LibreCalc spreadsheet with a list of all the base directory names created by `dirgen.sh`.
+This file can help to plan out the named strcuture of your StoneLeaf library.
+The last column is *CONCATENATED* to make it easy to copy the column to a text file or other source.

 ---